wintercounter/phrame/README.md

 The config system uses Sass Maps as a multi dimensional array - since Sass is only able to handle a single level (looking at you map-get).

-With building **Phrame**`2` my primary goal was to build a flexible tool to handle multiple sites from one codebase.
+With **Phrame**`2` my primary goal was to build a flexible tool to handle multiple sites/schemes/styles/layouts from one codebase.
 For this to work I needed a system where it's simple to override the common stuff and makes easy to switch color schemes for example.
 To achieve this I've built a flow where you can overwrite the default configuration.